AhmadYasser18/Tutorials-and-Quick-Projects/Machine Learning/How Transfomer LLMs work/Readme.md

 3. Value Projection Matrix used to calculate the Value Matrix

 After relevant scores are obtained, this information is combined using the values vector associated with each token resulting in weighted values.

+Calculation happens within an attention head.
+Self-Attention happens, in parallel, in multiple attention heads.
+Each attention head have its own set of keys, queries and values and weight matrices.
+Thus the values assigned to the various vectors is different.
+[3:00]